-Our main export markets are Australia and Japan with smaller amounts to other countries including the Pacific Islands.
+Our main export markets are Japan and Singapore with smaller amounts to other countries including the Pacific Islands.

 As such, the return for processed and fresh asparagus fluctuates according to market forces of supply and demand.
 Exchange rates between our currency and export markets also have an effect.

 There are three steps in the fresh export chain – grower, packhouse, and exporter.
 Commonly, growers supply a packhouse who in turn supplies to an exporter.
 In some instances growers are also packers and exporters.